 African American Leaders for Tomorrow (AALT)

-The African American Leaders for Tomorrow (AALT), program will be held this year from July 26 – 29, 2017, on the campus of California State University, Dominguez Hills.
+The African American Leaders for Tomorrow (AALT), program will be held this year from July 11 – 14, 2018, on the campus of California State University, Dominguez Hills.
 During this four-day residential summer program, Ninety students are hand selected to receive leadership training and attend workshops on topics such as college experience, financial literacy, and career development through intense hands-on training and workshops.
 Housing, meals, program materials, as well as transportation during the conference will be provided at no cost to the participants.
-For students living outside of Los Angeles County, transportation to the conference will also be provided.
+For students living outside of Los Angeles and Riverside Counties, transportation to the conference will also be provided.